QuantEcon/lecture-python.myst/lectures/rational_expectations.md

 Unfortunately, the mapping $\Phi$ is not a contraction.

-In particular, there is no guarantee that direct iterations on $\Phi$ converge [^fn_im].
+Indeed, there is no guarantee that direct iterations on $\Phi$ converge [^fn_im].

-Furthermore, there are examples in which these iterations diverge.
+There are examples in which these iterations diverge.

-Fortunately, there is another method that works here.
+Fortunately,  another method  works here.

 The method exploits a  connection between equilibrium and Pareto optimality expressed in the fundamental theorems of welfare economics (see, e.g, {cite}`MCWG1995`).

 Lucas and Prescott {cite}`LucasPrescott1971` used this method to construct a rational expectations equilibrium.

-The details follow.
+Some details follow.

 (ree_pp)=
 ### A Planning Problem Approach